holdenweb/OSHC23/README.md

 Steve will also have this material on a USB drive if the gods of the Internet are against us.

-Don't forget to let me know about any ideas you have for improvements to the code!
+Don't forget to let him know about any ideas you have for improvements to the code!